aws-amplify/aws-sdk-ios/.github/ISSUE_TEMPLATE/usage-question.md

 ---
 name: Usage Question
-about: Ask a question about AWS AppSync usage
+about: Ask a question about AWS iOS SDK usage

 ---